Steveo1485/pokedex/README.md

 #Release 2

-* User can choose one of three starting Pokemon
+* User can choose one of three starting Pokemon after signing up

-# Next Steps:
-* Feature test to select Bulbasaur
+#Release 3

-* "pokemon#create" action for selecting starter
+* Validations for species per user to prevent repeat starter pokemon
-* Add pokemon to database with trainer_id
+* Implement starter pokemon screen with an AJAX call
+* User can see a table of all of their Pokemon
+* User can click a button to get a random Pokemon (AJAX call)
+* User can click a

+#Relase 4

+* User authorization and authentication